 Brush 1 teaspoon of olive oil over the entire surface.

-Cover lightly with plastic film and let rise, in a draft free area, until double in size, approximately 2 hours.
+Cover lightly with plastic film and let rise, in a draft-free area, until doubled in size, approximately 2 hours.

 To make the Herb topping:

 While the dough is resting, combine all of the ingredients for the topping in a small bowl and set aside.
 More specifically: 1½ tablespoons of olive oil, 1½ tablespoons water, 2 teaspoons of rosemary (dried), and ⅛ teaspoon of freshly ground pepper.
 Feel free to use your preferred herbs and spices… chili pepper, oregano, thyme, etc…

 The combination of the water and the oil will create a crispy surface.

 Preheat your oven to 400°F (200°C) and place the oven grate in the bottom third of the oven.
 The oven needs to preheat for at least one hour so plan accordingly.

 Dip fingertips in the herb topping and gently create dimples in the bread.

 Brush the herb topping over the entire surface of the bread.

 Finally, sprinkle ½ teaspoon of coarse salt over the top.